modelscope/FunASR/examples/openai_api/WORKFLOWS.md

 After the request, use `{{$json.text}}` as the transcript.
 If `verbose_json` is enabled, route `{{$json.segments}}` to subtitle, speaker, or QA steps.

+### n8n OpenAI Audio node

+The built-in OpenAI node can also run its Audio > Transcribe operation against FunASR.
+In OpenAI credentials, set Base URL to `http://<funasr-host>:8000/v1` and provide any non-empty API key.
+The node always sends `model=whisper-1`; FunASR maps that compatibility alias to the model selected when the server starts.
+This path is transcription-only.
+Use the HTTP Request node above when you need `verbose_json`, segments, or speaker labels.

 ## Webhook worker pattern

 Use this when the workflow engine cannot send multipart files reliably or when audio needs pre-processing.